FREQUENTLY ASKED QUESTIONS

 Almost every CPU is capable of mining blocks on this channel.
 The most effective method of mining is to join a mining pool and receive a share of the rewards based on the contribution you make.
 To create your own mining facility, you need the CPU mining software, and a NXS address.
 This address cannot be on an exchange.
 You create an address when you install your Nexus wallet.
 You can find the related steps under How Do I Install the Nexus Wallet?

-Please download the relevant miner from the Mining & Minting Nexus page on the Nexus Earth website.
+Please download the relevant miner from the Mine page.
 Note that there are two different miner builds available: the prime solo miner and the prime pool miner.
 This guide will walk you through installing the pool miner only.